yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/lite-checkout-sdk/lite-sdk-implementation.md

 ## Step 2: Initialize SDK with the public key

-In your JavaScript application, create an instance of the `Yuno` class by providing a valid `PUBLIC_API_KEY`.
+Create an instance of the `Yuno` class by providing a valid `PUBLIC_API_KEY`.
 See the [credentials](https://docs.y.uno/docs/developers-credentials) page for more information.

-Use the initialized class that is attributed to the `yuno` constant:
+Initialize the SDK with your public API key:

 ```javascript
 const yuno = await Yuno.initialize(PUBLIC_API_KEY);